jrladd/CIS241/assignments/documentation.md

 * **Sports Analytics**
 * **Arts & Humanities**

-Don't just settle for the very first dataset you find: look around a bit for interesting or unexpected ones!
+Don't just settle for the very first datasets you find: look around a bit for interesting or unexpected ones!

 Later in the semester, you'll choose a dataset to work on for your final project.
 This assignment is unrelated, so you can decide to stick with this dataset later on or choose something completely new: it's entirely up to you.

-**Mostly, choose something that you are curious about and will allow you to demonstrate the listed concepts for the assignment. *Have some fun with it!***
+**Mostly, choose data that you are curious about and will allow you to demonstrate the listed concepts for the assignment. *Have some fun with it!***

 ### Where can I find datasets?

-The Data page of the [CIS LibGuide](https://libguides.washjeff.edu/cis/data) has an extensive list of data resources, including general sites as well as repositories broken down by topic.
+The Data Resources and Repositories page of the [DS LibGuide](https://libguides.washjeff.edu/c.php?g=1446593&p=10950215) has an extensive list of data resources, including general sites as well as repositories broken down by topic.

 **You *may not* choose any datasets from Kaggle or Data.world.
 These are general repositories that often make it more difficult to find the original collectors or purpose of the data.**

 ## Writing Your Documentation

+You will find three datasets and list them (with links) at the top of the document, and then you'll choose *just one* for which you'll complete full documentation.

 Below is a suggested format to use to make sure the useful information is communicated to a reader or potential data user (you too!) needed to interpret and understand it.
 As you edit, remove any instructional or template text and replace with your own.
-If you have questions particular to your dataset or another idea for how to present the codebook and documentation, please discuss in advance with me.
+If you have questions particular to your dataset or another idea for how to present the data dictionary and documentation, please discuss in advance with me.

 ---

+1. **Name of Dataset 1**: Name of collectors, and link to data source

+2. **Name of Dataset 2**: Name of collectors, and link to data source

+3. The dataset you chose to fully document:

-**Dataset Name**
+**Dataset 3 Name**

 **Data source:** Name of data provider, website, and link